-Currently, there are over 100 judicial vacancies in our federal courts.
-The chart below details the vacancy by court.
-For an up-to-the-minute list of federal vacancies, click here to visit the official U.S. Courts site.
+The chart below details the vacancy by courts as of 2020.
+For the latest and most updated list of federal vacancies, click here to visit the official U.S. Courts site.

 Circuit Courts are grouped by color.

 Click on a circuit to see nominee list and access bios.
 For small states and Washington DC, click the icons with 2-letter abbreviations.

 Click on a state to see nominee list and access bios.
 For small states and Washington DC, click the icons with 2-letter abbreviations.